-Laura turned to Marti and grinned.
-Marti had such a wonderful, horrific, expression.
-Laura knew the story was a good one.
-It had scared Marti, and Marti never got scared from Dying Game stories.
-Laura rubbed Marti’s arm and it was covered with goosebumps, and even a little sweat.
+Laura turns to Marti and grins.
+Marti has such a wonderful, horrified expression that Laura knows the story is good.
+It had scared Marti, and Marti rarely got scared from The Dying Game stories.
+Laura rubbed Marti’s arm, and it was covered with goosebumps and even a little sweat.
 And she was shivering, just a little.

-“Did you like my dying story?
+“Did you like my Dying Game story?
 I think it’s the best one yet!”

-“Hey, you’re not getting away without telling a Dying Game story!
+“Hey, you’re not getting away without telling me a Dying Game story!
 It’s your turn.
-Come on, I want a story.
+Come on!
+I want a story.
 Then we can go to sleep.”

 “…the bat and it bursts like….”